bendelv/Inge-M1_BigData/01_README.md

 ### NEXT MILESTONE
 * Why this question has to be stated? (actual situation)
 * Study of carbon dynamic.
-* present naive SECTORS of emissions (individual, public, private, ..)
+* present naive SECTORS of emissions (individual, public, private, ..).
+What are the factors of growth of these sectors ?
+* What are the strategies in place to reduce CO2 emission in these sectors ?
 * present naive FACTORS of emissions (transport, heating, wastes, energies ..)
 * How to calculate CO2 emissions?
 [HERE]()